risk-first/website/menagerie/Complexity-Risk.md

 ### Abstraction

 What's happening here is that we're _exploiting a pattern_: we noticed that `ABCD` occurs several times, so we defined it a single time and then used it over and over, like a stamp.
+This is called [abstraction](Glossary#abstraction).

 By applying abstraction, we can improve in the direction of the Kolmogorov limit.
-And, by allowing ourselves to say that _symbols_ (like `out` and `ABCD`) are worth one complexity point, we've allowed that we can be descriptive in our `function` name and `const`.
+And, by allowing ourselves to say that _symbols_ (like `out` and `ABCD`) are worth one complexity point, we've allowed that we can be descriptive in naming `function` and `const`.
 Naming things is an important part of abstraction, because to use something, you have to be able to refer to it.

 ### Trade-Off

-Generally, the more complex a piece of software is, the more difficulty users will have understanding it, and the more difficulty developers will have changing it. <!-- tweet-end --> We should prefer the third version of our code over either the first or second because of it's brevity.
+Generally, the more complex a piece of software is, the more difficulty users will have [understanding it](Feature-Risk#conceptual-integrity-risk), and the more work developers will have changing it.
+We should prefer the third version of our code over either the first or second because of it's brevity.

 But we could go further down into [Code Golf](https://en.wikipedia.org/wiki/Code_golf) territory.
 This javascript program plays [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz) up to 100, but is less readable than you might hope: